cadoria/BIS15W2024_cdoria/lab1/lab1_hw.md

 **5. Did any of the results in #4 surprise you?
 Write two programs that calculate each expression such that the result for the first example is 4 and the second example is 16.**

+The first example did surprise me a little bit because it didn't calculate using the correct order of operations.

 ```r
 (5 - 3) * 2